 “The department at UNC Chapel Hill offered me the top graduate training that I needed to succeed in the job market in a very collegial and helpful environment, and a wonderful place to live.
 The professors with whom I had the pleasure to work gave me invaluable feedback at every step in my graduate student career, and even nowadays I rely on their advice at every step in my ongoing research.
 Having worked in Britain for over a year I realized how well regarded the department of political science at UNC is not only in the US (which I had known for a while) but also abroad.
 This makes UNC graduates competitive in the US and abroad.
 Overall I had a great graduate experience that I highly recommend to prospective graduate students. “

-Jeff Harden (Ph.D., 2012, assistant professor, University of Colorado Boulder).
+Jeff Harden (Ph.D., 2012, associate professor, University of Notre Dame).
 Jeff’s areas of specialty are political methodology and American politics.
 His methodology interests include model selection, robust regression methods, multilevel data, and the use of Monte Carlo simulation to better understand issues that arise in applied analysis.
 His research agenda in American politics focuses on political representation, mass/elite linkages, and state politics.

 Jeff’s comments on graduate school at UNC: